We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Kneading is up next, and it’s one of the most important parts of this recipe.
 Be sure to knead until the dough is no longer sticking to your hands.
 You should be able to stretch a lump of dough so thin that you can read through it.

-Another indication of a well-kneaded bread is seeing air bubbles in the skin of the dough.
+Another indication of a well-kneaded dough is seeing air bubbles in the skin.
 Look closely in the center of the dough below, and you can see a large air bubble.
 This is air incorporated during the kneading process, and is not from the yeast’s fermentation.

 Place the dough in an oiled bowl, cover with a warm damp towel, and let the dough rise at room temperature until at least doubled in size.
 This will take about 1 hour.